-In a similar spirit to [38, Definition 3.12], one may define a "w-Jacobi diagram" on an arbitrary skeleton:
+In a similar spirit to Definition 3.13 of [BND3], one may define a "w-Jacobi diagram" on an arbitrary skeleton:

-Definition 3.12 A "w-Jacobi diagram on a tangle skeleton" is a graph made of the following ingredients:
+Definition 3.7.
+A "w-Jacobi diagram on a tangle skeleton" is a graph made of the following ingredients:

-- An oriented "skeleton" consisting of long lines and circles (i.e., an oriented onemanifold).
-In figures we draw the skeleton lines thicker. - Other directed edges, usually called "arrows". - Trivalent "skeleton vertices" in which an arrow starts or ends on the skeleton line.
+- An oriented "skeleton" consisting of long lines and circles (i.e., an oriented one-manifold).
+In figures we draw the skeleton lines thicker. - Other directed edges, usually called "arrows". - Trivalent "skeleton vertices" in which an arrow starts or ends on the skeleton line. - Trivalent "internal vertices" in which two arrows end and one arrow begins.
+The internal vertices are cyclically oriented; in figures the assumed orientation is always counterclockwise unless marked otherwise.
+Furthermore, all trivalent vertices must be connected to the skeleton via arrows (but not necessarily following the direction of the arrows).